alirifa/alirifa/README.md

 ### :wave: Hello, I’m Rifa!

-I’m currently a student at C.T.
-Bauer College of Business, University of Houston.
+I’m currently an Accounting student at C.T.
+Bauer College of Business, and I plan to minor in Management Information Systems.

 e-mail: alirifa23@gmail.com